No more demarcation line/blend

 Well, Stefanie knows it better…

-Stefanie is one of our silver sisters living in the US Pacific Northwest and just turned 50 in March 2020.
-She has beautiful long hair and never wanted to cut them off for her silver hair transformation.
+Stefanie is one of our silver sisters.
+She lives in the US Pacific Northwest and turned 54 in March 2024.
+She has beautiful long hair and has never wanted to cut it off for her silver hair transformation.

-During her growing out gray hair, she was willing to get it bleached and toned, so after her 13 months grow out, she bleached her hair herself.
-In this post, she shares her formula and step-by-step process of gray blending.
+During her growing out gray hair, she was willing to get it bleached and toned, so after 13 months of hair grow out, she bleached her hair herself.
+In this post, she shares her formula and step-by-step process of grey blending.

 DISCLAIMER AND CAUTION: The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy of the website.
 It is advisable to bleach hair under the supervision of an expert.
 As the author is not an expert, and it is her personal experience, you must take caution if you try this yourself.
 DO NOT TRY THIS IF YOU HAVE ALREADY DAMAGED/WEAK HAIR.

-Premature grey runs in my mom’s family; she was completely salt and pepper by her mid 30’s, and I was super annoyed to find my first silver hairs in my late teens.
+Premature grey runs in my mom’s family.
+She was completely salt and pepper by her mid-30s, and I was super annoyed to find my first silver hair in my late teens.

 I started dyeing my hair regularly at about age 26, and after 22+ years, the roots looked solid white between colouring, and I was colouring it at home every two weeks.

-I didn’t even think about it at the time; I just dyed it.
+I didn’t even think about it then; I just dyed it.
 I believed all the stereotypes: grey hair makes you look old, invisible, and frumpy.

 If you’d asked me at age 48, I would have said, “NO way, I’ll go to my grave with dyed brown hair.”
 I didn’t want my young-looking husband to get asked if he was taking his MOM out to dinner… 🙂